aws/aws-graviton-getting-started/c-c++.md

 ### Enabling Arm Architecture Specific Features

+TLDR: To target all current generation Graviton instances (Graviton2 and Graviton3), use `-march=arm8.2-a`.

 C and C++ code can be built for Graviton with a variety of flags, depending on the goal.
 If the goal is to get the best performance for a specific generation, select a flag from the table column "performance".
 If the goal is to get a good compromise of feature availability and performance balanced across generations, select the flag from the "balanced" column.
-If you want to target multiple generations of Graiviton, select the "balanced" flag for the oldest generation planned for deployment, since code built for a newer generation may not run on an older generation.
+If you want to target multiple generations of Graviton, select the "balanced" flag for the oldest generation planned for deployment, since code built for a newer generation may not run on an older generation.
 On arm64 `-mcpu=` acts as both specifying the appropriate architecture and tuning and it's generally better to use that vs `-march` if